ksu-hmi/ODonnell-Orbit-Watch/projectroadmap.md

 # Easy task selection list

+[ ] User should be able to mark tasks complete for positive reinforcement # Amanda Sprint 2 contribution

+[  ] User should be able to track total tasks completed that day for positive reinforcement # Amanda Sprint 2 contribution

+[  ] Audio messages for users - add complete tasks and total tasks, etc. # Amanda Sprint 2 contribution

 #https://github.com/Aoumjahde/Advanced-To-Do-List-App-with-Python-and-Tkinter

 #Elizabeth - For the sake of our project, it seems to have too many windows pop up, creating to much visual clutter for our end user.
 However, it shouldn’t be discarded as it could help with the app development.
 One thing I really liked was the ability to edit a list while creating it, and I also appreciated the flexibility of being able to add multiple lists.